Shreveport leaders discuss putting cameras in high-crime neighborhoods

 Council members heard from Police Chief Ben Raymond and watched a presentation from a company that would install the cameras.
 It’s based on a system the City of Lafayette uses.
 Council members said it could be a tool to do something about the amount of shooting deaths.

-“I think one death in the City of Shreveport or one crime committed is too many so I think we can always do a better job.
+“I think one death in the City of Shreveport or one crime committed is too many so I think we can always do a better job,” said Grayson Boucher, City Council District D.

 I think meetings like today open up the conversation and let people know we’re not sitting back and just letting this happened in Shreveport.
-We care and we want it to stop,” said Grayson Boucher, City Council District D.
+We care and we want it to stop.”

 The committee will bring the issue to the Mayor’s Office and City City for consideration and determine the costs.